tylerharter/cs301-projects/fall18/p8/README.md

 filter_cars(cars, {"year": "2011", "make": "Audi"})
 ```

-For your convenience, we have already provided a function for
+For your convenience, we have already provided the code for
-constructing filters based on command line arguments.
-Here is an
+constructing filters based on command line arguments within
-example:
+the `process_args` function.

+Here is an example of what you should expect when you run this `filter_cars` function:

 ```
 prompt> python main.py cars.json filter year=2009,make=Audi